BeanstalkFarms/Beanstalk-Analytics/README.md

 up their own bucket.
 Instead, they can use the GCP storage emulator to simulate writing to and reading from a bucket.

-##### GCP Storage Setup

-1. Within the project you created earlier, go to `Cloud Storage` and then `buckets`.
-2. Create a bucket with
-   1. Region: `us-east1`
-   2. Storage Class: `default`
-   3. Public Access: ` Public to internet`
-   4. Access Control: `Uniform`
-   This bucket will store all data for the application
-3. Go to the bucket's permission settings and add a new IAM permission.
-   1. Principal: `allUsers`
-   2. Role: `Storage Object Viewer`
-   This enables anyone to view the contents of the buckets.
-   TODO: Can we make this more restrictive in some way but still enable all clients to view the contents of the buckets?
-4. Go to `IAM & Admin` and then `Service Accounts`.
-   1. Create a new service account.
-   2. Generate and download a key for this service account (a JSON file).
-   This service account will be used by the serverless function to write data to the bucket created earlier.
-5. Go to the bucket's permission settings and add a new IAM permission.
-   1. Principal: `SERVICE_ACCOUNT_ID` (the id of the service account created in step 4)
-   2. Role: `Storage Object Admin`
-   This enables to serverless function to write to the bucket.
-6. Enter the google cloud shell
-   1. Run `nano cors.json` amd paste in the value contained in `cors.json` in this repo.
-   2. Run `gsutil cors set cors.json gs://BUCKET_NAME`.
-   This ensures that bucket resources are accessible from any origin.

 ##### GCP Cloud Functions Setup